TheNetsky/Microsoft-Rewards-Script/README.md

 ### 📌 **Update Notice**

-Recent updates changed the structure of `config.jsonc` and `accounts.json/jsonc` files (including extensions).
+Recent updates changed the structure of `config.jsonc` and `accounts.jsonc` files (including extensions).

 **If you see Git conflicts during `git pull` on these files:**